sonallux/spotify-web-api-java/README.md

 A Java wrapper for Spotify's Web API.

+This is the 2.x.x version of the `spotify-web-api-java` library.
+The 1.x.x version can be found on the [master branch](https://github.com/sonallux/spotify-web-api-java/tree/master)

 ## Installation
 This library will be available on [Maven Central](https://search.maven.org/search?q=g:%22de.sonallux.spotify%22%20AND%20a:%22spotify-web-api-java%22) in the future: